Salamanca

 A spectacular panorama unfolds before the visitor: the Tower of Las Úrsulas, the Church of La Purísima, the bell tower of San Benito, and the old Royal College of the Society of Jesuits, today home to the Pontifical University and the Church of La Clerecía.
 From this point, the crests and chimneys that crown the palace can also be admired in full detail.

 Many of the buildings located in the vicinity were promoted by the Fonseca family.
-Among them, it is worth highlighting the Convent of Las Úrsulas, commissioned by the grandfather of the 3rd Count of Monterrey, Alonso de Acevedo y Fonseca, Archbishop of Santiago and Patriarch of Alexandria.
-For centuries, this convent was the funerary pantheon of the Counts of Monterrey, until in the 17th century the 6th Count promoted the construction of the Convent of Las Agustinas and the Church of La Purísima.
-Also part of the monumental legacy of the Fonsecas in Salamanca are the Church of San Benito and Fonseca University College.
-Very close by are other buildings of great interest, such as the Church of the Capuchins, the House of Deaths, and the old Royal College of the Society of Jesus, which today houses the Pontifical University of Salamanca and the Church of La Clerecía.
+Among them, the Convent of Las Úrsulas stands out, commissioned by the grandfather of the III Count of Monterrey, Alonso de Acevedo y Fonseca, Archbishop of Santiago and Patriarch of Alexandria.
+For centuries, this convent served as the funerary pantheon for the Counts of Monterrey, until the 17th century when the VI Count promoted the construction of the Convent of Las Agustinas and the Church of La Purísima.
+The Church of San Benito and the Fonseca College Major also form part of the Fonseca's monumental legacy in Salamanca.
+Very close by are other buildings of great interest, such as the Church of Los Capuchinos, the Casa de las Muertes, and the former Royal College of the Society of Jesus, which today houses the Pontifical University of Salamanca and the Church of La Clerecía.

-The eastern tower has been included in the Salamanca Viewpoints Route and offers an impressive view of the monumental heritage of the surroundings.
-As in the rest of the viewpoints on this route, there is a support for taking self-portraits.
-Through a simple system of QR codes, visitors can quickly capture their photos and share them on social networks, becoming the city's best ambassadors.
+The eastern tower has been included in the Salamanca Viewpoints Route and offers an impressive view of the surrounding monumental heritage.
+As in the rest of the viewpoints on this route, there is a stand for taking self-portraits.
+Through a simple QR code system, visitors can quickly capture their photos and share them on social media, becoming the city's best ambassadors.

 Read More